Which of the following is NOT a requirement for a valid real estate contract?

 Consideration

-Consideration is a CORRECT_ANSWER for contract validity.
+Consideration is also a valid requirement for contract validity.
 Consideration refers to something of value exchanged between parties, such as money for property.
 Each party must give up something or make a promise in exchange for the other's promise.
 Without consideration, there's no binding contract.

 Notarization